phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 }
 ```

 Now we need to wire up the database context with the dependency injection framework.
-To do tis open *Startup.cs* and add the add the new lines.
+To do this open *Startup.cs* and add the add the new lines.

-First add the new using statements:
+First, add the new using statements:

 ```C#
 using EfOnLinux.Models;
 using Microsoft.EntityFrameworkCore;
 ```

-With those added to the list of using statements we can now modify the *ConfigureServices* method to add our code.
+With those added to the list of using statements, we can now modify the *ConfigureServices* method to add our code.

 ```C#
 public void ConfigureServices(IServiceCollection services)